 Calculators are allowed in the exam.

 The total amount of work needed to pass or do well in the book exam is comparable with that in the lecture course (48 hours of lectures, 10 problem sets), so do not leave your preparation until the last few weeks of the semester!
+The recommended pace is 1.5 chapters per week, which means 12 weeks of study.

 The lecture course is given entirely in Finnish.
 If you are able to follow the course in Finnish, but are not confident in your ability to write in Finnish, then you can still attend the course.
 Problem sets are a mandatory part of the course - it is not possible to pass the lecture course just by taking the exams.
 Problem set and exam questions can be answered in English, even though the questions themselves are in Finnish.
 However, if you choose to use English in your answers then you must do so consistently - mixed-language answers may lead to point deductions.